George Mardikian: World War II

 In 1942, Mardikian was appointed as a food consultant to the Quartermaster General of the United States Army, a position that he would hold until 1954.
 GIs everywhere are grateful to Mardikian for improving the quality of their meals.
 The Reader's Digest has conferred the title "Champion of G.I.
 Chow.
 Mardikian would receive presidential commendations for the drastic changes that he made to the United States military.
 In 1944, he published a cook book, Dinner at Omar Khayyam's, that was reprinted numerous times over the next two decades.

 In 1945, he donated his services as caterer for the United Nations Conference on International Organization that was held in San Francisco and established the United Nations.
 Even though Mardikian had a comfortable life in the United States, he would periodically get depressed because he missed his uncle, Krikor Amirian.

 After the end of World War II, Mardikian feared that his uncle may have been killed.
 He was finally able to locate him in late 1945.
 In order to ensure their reunification, Mardikian asked the local Allied general to shelter his uncle and family.
 Mardikian helped them to escape to Austria and then, finally, to Italy.
 His reunion with his uncle was emotional.

-In addition to finding his long-lost family, Mardikian traveled the world trying to convince Armenians to move to the United States.
+In addition to finding his long-lost family, Mardikian traveled the world trying to convince Armenians to move to the US.
 Over 5,000 Armenians immigrated to the United States because of his efforts.

-In 1951, Mardikian was awarded the Medal of Freedom by President Harry S. Truman for his work as a consultant to the Quartermaster General of the United States Army.
+Markidian was as a food consultant to the Quartermaster General of the US Army from 1942 to 1954.
+President Harry S. Truman awarded the Medal of Freedom for this work.
 A portion of the citation reads, "With vigorous energy, keen powers of observation and analysis and a dynamic personality, he enlisted the enthusiastic interest of commanders and soldiers alike in the preparation and service of food under varying conditions in the combat zone."
 Later that year, Mardikian would appoint his uncle as his chief Armenian typist and Soghomon Tehlirian as his assistant.

 He would go on to write and contribute to entrepreneurial and philanthropic causes, including the founding of American National Committee to Aid Homeless Armenians (ANCHA).